Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • automatic authorization and filling out forms on web pages;

-• password generator + weak combinations detector;
+• password generator + weak combination detector;

 • multilingual support;

-• secure backup/restore/sync;
+• secure backup/restore/synchronization;

 • synchronization of an unlimited number of devices on different platforms;